Kimlin71/UTV-26/MiniProjProductListManagerSystem/README.md

 ### Notes

-This project was created during the first week of C# training.
+This project was created during the second week of C# training.

 Some files in this repository may be instructor reference examples used to explain concepts.
 My own project is described below.